21ryano/Oesterle-Data-Science-Portfolio/EDA/TidyData-Project/README.md

 **How to Use**
 1. Copy the Repository: git clone https://github.com/21ryano/Oesterle-Data-Science-Portfolio.git
-2. Install Pandas, MatPlotLib, and Seaborn.
+2. Install **Pandas, MatPlotLib, and Seaborn**.
 This is intended for a Jupyter Notebook.
 3. Run the Notebook

 **Project Description**